TMJ And Bruxism Problems

 TMJ can be treated via surgery, but in most cases, that is not necessary.
 Instead of treating TMJ directly, you need to address the cause of the condition.
 For example, if you are suffering from bruxism caused by stress, you will need to determine what is causing you stress and address it.
 If the cause is injury, your TMD may eventually fade as your injury heals.
 In rare cases, surgery is the best option, but it is typically not needed.

 If you wake up with minor pain in your face, it may not be cause for alarm.
 However, if you notice pain in your face, jaw, or ear for a few days in a row or pain that seems to recur regularly, you do need to give us a call so we can determine if TMJ is the issue.
-Call Art of Smile - Center for Cosmetic Orthodontics at (267) 703-7877 to schedule an appointment.
+Call Art of Smile – Center for Cosmetic Orthodontics at (856) 216-8009 to schedule and appointment.